-Every time a customer takes out her smartphone, a micro-moment occurs.
-This occurs on average some 200 times a day.
-The Internet of Things with its “enchanted,” wearable devices will create even more of these tiny opportunities.
+- Every time a customer takes out her smartphone, a micro-moment occurs.
+This happens on average 200 times a day.
+Wearables, connected and “enchanted” things, smart bots and robotics will drive even more opportunities for delight.

-At each of these moments, a customer may “want to know,” “want to go,” “want to do,” or “want to buy.”
+- At each of these moments, a customer may “want to know,” “want to go,” “want to do,” or “want to buy.”
 It is everyone’s job to make these moments happy ones.

-Digital winners apply a range of technologies and integrations, which often require new collaborative platforms across organizations, to understand the individual behaviors and desires within these micro-moments, fulfilling or even anticipating future customer needs.
+- Digital winners apply a range of AI, technologies and integrations, which often require new collaborative platforms across organizations, to understand the individual behaviors and desires within these micro-moments, fulfilling and increasingly anticipating future customer needs.

-A leading quick service restaurant chain mapped the digital journey of its younger clients and developed special web content, social media channels, and a dedicated mobile app to cater to the evolving needs of millennials and “Generation Z” individuals.
+- A leading quick service restaurant chain mapped the digital journey of its younger clients and developed targeted online content, social media channels, and a dedicated app to cater to the evolving needs of millennials and “iGen” individuals.